hchiam/learning-figma/README.md

 "Figma for VS Code" extension so devs can collaborate from VSCode in real time, and get code suggestions based on Figma designs: https://marketplace.visualstudio.com/items?itemName=figma.figma-vscode-extension - NOTE: **in beta as of 2023**

-Dev mode Figma to translate design to code faster (**in beta as of 2023**): https://www.figma.com/file/UNYqpMVdlSlnjuBO20WRfr/Mobile-Wireframe-UI-Kit-(Community)?type=design&node-id=1%3A378&mode=dev
+Dev mode Figma to translate design to code faster (**in beta as of 2023**):
+  - NON-dev mode (design mode) example: https://www.figma.com/file/UNYqpMVdlSlnjuBO20WRfr/Mobile-Wireframe-UI-Kit-(Community)?type=design&node-id=37-92&mode=design&t=rwE92hE52j9xtQIm-0
+  - dev mode example: https://www.figma.com/file/UNYqpMVdlSlnjuBO20WRfr/Mobile-Wireframe-UI-Kit-(Community)?node-id=40%3A191&mode=dev (you need to be logged into Figma) with things like:
+  - hover to inspect some things kinda like [DevTools](https://developer.chrome.com/docs/devtools/) or [VisBug](https://github.com/GoogleChromeLabs/ProjectVisBug)
+  - click to copy generated code (CSS/HTML/JSX/Tailwind/etc.!) to clipboard
+  - click to download icon SVGs

 ## A quick summary of other design tools: